c-hudson/muddler/README.md

 ```
 # Installation
 ```
-   Download muddler:
-      For the easy of installation, the muddler perl script is packaged together as an executable for linux and windows.
-Using these packages is only ment for ease of installation.

-      Download executable
-         download pl_muddler for linux or
-         download pw_muddler for windows

-      or

-      Download perl script "muddler" perl script and install required perl
    a. download muddler script
    b.
 Install required perl modules.
       muddler will tell you what modules are missing

-   chmod u+x muddler
+   c. chmod u+x muddler
-   ./muddler <options>
+   d. ./muddler <options>

    Options:
       --noconsole     : disable the text based console and enable the